 I also 150% recommend using AllTrails and upgrading to Pro so you can download the trail before going out.
 It can be easy to get off-trail and get lost; I helped so many people who were lost on the trail while I was there.
 This is a definite recommend for any of the Valley of Fire trails!

 On this hike I hiked through slot canyons, onto bright red rocks, through desert sand, and so much more.
 That’s what made this my favorite of the Valley of Fire trails I explored; there’s just so much variation in such a short hike!
+An absolute must-add to your Valley of Fire itinerary, whether you’re there for a day or three.

 Natural Arch & Elephant Rock